insmouth/insmouth/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Finding me a new job
+CyberArk privileged access management solution
 - 🌱 I’m currently learning ...
-C#
+C#, CyberArk, Python
 - 👯 I’m looking to collaborate on ...
-C#
+CyberArk, C#, PowerShell
 - 🤔 I’m looking for help with ...
 Python
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Email](mailto:pdimitrov@windowslive.com)